sassoftware/sas-studio-custom-steps/DuckDB - Introspect Parquet Metadata/README.md

 ### Output Specification

-- Output table (output port, required): select an output table which holds schema results.
-Choose based on your use case, but it's preferred that this belongs to a DuckDB libname.
+1. Output table (output port, required): select an output table to hold schema results.
+2. Load to CAS (checkbox, optional): if checked, the output table is loaded to CAS for visualisation.
+The default table is PARQUET_METADATA in PUBLIC caslib (can be changed by user).
 ---
 ## Installation & Notes
 This step is part of the `sas-studio-custom-steps` collection.
 Follow the repository instructions in the top-level README to make custom steps available in SAS Studio.